Bambi Baughn, Executive Director

 Angela Siler, Fiscal Officer

 Angela graduated from Washington Senior High in the year 2000 and was hired on at Community Action Commission of Fayette County at that time.
 Her primary responsibilities were to the Fiscal Dept. and she also assisted in the HEAP Dept. until 2008.
-Other duties she has been responsible for include, but not limited to Salvation Army School Clothes Program, Transit billing, Home Delivered Meals and briefly mentoring Summer Youth kids.
-She has attended several trainings on programs offered throughout the agency and given her many years of experience in the agency she has acquired much knowledge of how each program is ran.
+Other duties she has been responsible for include, but not limited to; Salvation Army School Clothes Program, Transit billing, Home Delivered Meals and briefly mentoring Summer Youth kids.
+She has attended several training’s on programs offered throughout the agency and given her many years of experience in the agency she has acquired much knowledge of how each program is operated.
 She currently holds the Fiscal Assistant title at the agency.
 Alongside of working at Community Action she has also had the opportunity to coach in the community on a couple different levels from 2000-2010.
 These sports include Junior High Girls Track, Junior High Girls Basketball, and Senior High Girls Soccer.
 Coaching these young ladies will always be a highlight in her life as she was richly blessed by the experience.
 It was a very rewarding opportunity for her.
 She has also had the opportunity to sit on different boards within our community and be a part of many different outreaches.
 She co-held the Treasurer position on the Adult Daycare board and is currently on the board for the Rose Avenue Community Center/Church and also serves on the Fully Alive committee for women.
 Her greatest honor is to serve alongside of her husband in many different ministry facets.
-Her greatest joy is her two beautiful daughters.
+Her greatest joy is her beautiful children.

 Amy Joseph, Head Start Director